Symplectic Excision and Distance Rigidity: Introduction

-The manifold \(X\) admits a Lagrangian torus fibration (the Auroux fibration) with a single focus--focus singular fiber; see \cite[\S5]{AurouxAnticanonicalTDuality} for a discussion.
-It is shown in \cite{GromanVarolgunesCompleteEmbeddings} that $X$ with this symplectic form is geometrically bounded.
+The manifold $X$ admits a~Lagrangian torus fibration (the Auroux fibration) with a~single focus--focus singular fiber; see \cite[Section~5]{AurouxAnticanonicalTDuality} for a~discussion.
+It is shown in~\cite{GromanVarolgunesCompleteEmbeddings} that $X$ with this symplectic form is geometrically bounded.

-Emanating from the focus--focus point, one sees a pair of dual configurations: on the one hand a configuration of two transversely intersecting properly embedded Lagrangian discs \(L^{+},L^{-}\), lying over the monodromy-invariant line in the base of the Auroux fibration.
-On the other hand we have the degenerate cone given by the equation $xy=0$.
-It consists of a pair of properly embedded holomorphic copies of $\bC$.
-This configuration projects to a properly embedded curve which is transverse to the monodromy-invariant line in the base.
+Emanating from the origin (which is a~focus--focus singularity for the Auroux fibration), there are two notable configurations: First, a~pair of properly embedded Lagrangian discs $L^{+}$ and $L^{-}$ (called Lagrangian ``tails'' in~\cite{GromanVarolgunesCompleteEmbeddings}), lying over the monodromy-invariant line in the base of the Auroux fibration.
+Second, the degenerate cone given by the equation $xy=0$, which consists of a~pair of properly embedded holomorphic copies of $\bC$ intersecting at the origin.
+This configuration projects to a~properly embedded curve which is transverse to the monodromy-invariant line in the base.

-It is shown in \cite{GromanVarolgunesCompleteEmbeddings} that Integrable anti-surgery allows one to \emph{excise either Lagrangian tail while preserving geometric boundedness}; in fact, excising one tail recovers the cotangent bundle \(T^*\bT^2\).
+It is shown in~\cite{GromanVarolgunesCompleteEmbeddings} that integrable anti-surgery allows one to \emph{excise either Lagrangian tail while preserving geometric boundedness}; in fact, excising one tail recovers the cotangent bundle $T^*\bT^2$.
 By contrast, the present paper shows that \emph{excising components of the degenerate cone obstructs geometric boundedness.}

-From the point of view of smooth topology the two configurations are indistinguishable.
-In fact, they are related by hyperk\"ahler rotation.
-The difference is therefore genuinely symplectic.
-As we shall see, the obstruction to excising a component $C_-$ of the cone comes from the fact that the other component $C_+$ gives rise to Maslov index $2$ holomorphic discs linking certain Lagrangian torus fibers with $C_-$; see \cite[\S5, Fig.~2]{AurouxAnticanonicalTDuality} for pictures and an explicit discussion of the relevant torus fibers.
-The Lagrangian configuration looks similar.
-Thinking of $X$ as a Weinstein domain, the tail $L_+$, say, serves as a stable manifold for some Liouville flow.
-The skeleton of that flow is a Lagrangian torus with a Lagrangian disk attached to it, living on the opposite tail $L_-$.
-But this configuration exhibits flexibility since there is no a priori bound on the diameter of a Lagrangian disk.